 This year, we don’t know yet what Christmas will look like for the children we serve around the world.
 The photos below were taken prior to the COVID-19 pandemic.
 But we do know that, thanks to your commitment to partner with World Vision, children will continue to feel the hope of the season through cards, special gifts, and emergency relief.

-From us here at World Vision to you, we wish you a happy holiday season with your loved ones.
-And we thank you for partnering with us to bring joy to children like these around the world.
+From us here at World Vision to you, we wish you a happy holiday season, and we thank you for partnering with us to bring joy to children like these around the world.

 Christmas is around the corner, but for children living on the streets and child laborers, merriment is often chased away by frigid cold.
-That’s why World Vision donors in Japan put their skills to good work making hats, scarves, and sweaters for children in need in Afghanistan.
-On Dec.
-17, 2017, Christmas came early for these kids when World Vision staff delivered the cozy handmade gifts from afar. (©2017 World Vision/photo by Narges Ghafary)
+That’s why World Vision donors in Australia put their skills to good work knitting blankets for children in need in Afghanistan.
+Christmas came early for 9-year-old Sarah when World Vision delivered a cozy handmade gift from afar.
+“This is the first time someone has given me such a colorful blanket.
+I have always shared a blanket with my sister.
+Tonight, I will use my own blanket,” she says with a smile. (©2019 World Vision/photo by Narges Ghafary)

 A choir of children, many of them sponsored, sing Christmas carols during evening services at a Romanian Orthodox Church. (©2019 World Vision)